 Equipment

 ASIL provides cutting-edge stable isotope analysis of archaeological and modern materials.
 Our state-of-the-art equipment enables the analysis of a wide range of sample types – including bone, teeth, hair, plants, and water.
-ASIL is equipped with two isotope ratio mass spectrometers and peripherals (EA-IRMS, GC-C-IRMS), a gas chromatograph (GC-FID), and other specialized instruments to measure bulk and compound-specific stable isotopes.
+ASIL is equipped with two isotope ratio mass spectrometers and peripherals (EA-IRMS, GC-C-IRMS) to measure bulk and compound-specific stable isotopes, a gas chromatograph (GC-FID), and other specialized instruments.
 ASIL also houses a wide range of sample preparation equipment including drilling stations, mills, ovens, and analytical balances.
 These capabilities enable in-depth investigations into various aspects of past human behavior, diet, mobility, and environmental conditions.

 People